hamidrm/membed/README.md

 # membed

-A fast and lightweight block memory management for embedded systems.
-In each search for new free slot, it will cache multiple instance to allocate future memory required without wasting time.
+A lightweight and fast block memory management library for embedded systems.
+Every time it is seeking a free slot, it will cache multiple instances to immediately allocate future slots that will be requested.

 Sample Usage:
 ```C